Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Spell Cast Reduction](http://mw.modhistory.com/download-37-1406) - Another feature already included in Mastering Magicka.
 * [Melian's Teleport Mod](http://mw.modhistory.com/download-21-6360) - Not only for wizards, this mod makes travelling around Vvardenfell a breeze by allowing you to have unlimited Mark locations.

 4) Do you want to travel with a companion (or two)?
-Then here is, hands down, the best Morrowind companion mod: Julan, Ashlander Companion. (http://lovkullen.net/Emma/Kateri.htm) You might also be interested in this (http://www.nexusmods.com/morrowind/mods/42780/?) to give Julan plus some other characters the fully red Dunmer eyes.
+Then here is, hands down, the best Morrowind companion mod: [Julan, Ashlander Companion](http://lovkullen.net/Emma/Kateri.htm) You might also be interested in [this](http://www.nexusmods.com/morrowind/mods/42780/?) to give Julan plus some other characters the fully red Dunmer eyes.
 There are some other companion mods for Morrowind, but none with the sheer amount of dialogue (or a quest directly tied to the main plot) as Julan.

 5) Want harder dungeons?
 * [Darknut's Greater Dwemer Ruins versions 1.1](http://www.nexusmods.com/morrowind/mods/43544/?) - A widely used and recommended overhaul of the Red Mountain citadels.
 It was mentioned in Knots' guide.
 It's incompatible with most anything that changes any of the final dunmer strongholds.
-Unfortunately, most of the compatibility patches for it only work with 1.0, which can be found [here]http://mw.modhistory.com/download-98-11646).
+Unfortunately, most of the compatibility patches for it only work with 1.0, which can be found [here](http://mw.modhistory.com/download-98-11646).
 * [Sotha Sil Expanded](http://www.nexusmods.com/morrowind/mods/42347/?) - Trainwiz's epic mod that completely overhauls the final dungeon of the Tribunal expansion.
 Conflicts with anything changing Tribunal's final dungeon.
 Less Generic Tribunal MIGHT be fine, as I can't find anything saying otherwise, but I haven't made it far enough in the Tribunal story to test it with the newest version of LG Tribunal.

 6) Want a mod that gives your character needs?